underthehai/tp/docs/DeveloperGuide.md

 - `EditFriendCommand`
 - `EditTravelPlanCommand`

 `EditCommand` accounts for duplicated objects.
-Two objects are considered the same when they have the same name.
+`Activity` and `Friend` contain duplicates when two instances have the same name.
-When the editing of an object results in a duplicated edited object within travelplan list or travelplan object list, an error will be thrown.
+`Accommodation` contains duplicates when two instances have the same name, startDate and endDate `TravelPlan` contains duplicates when two instances have the same name and same startDate or endDate When the editing of an object results in a duplicated edited object within travelplan list or travelplan object list, an error will be thrown.

 Given below is the class diagram showing relevant classes involved